nomand/RevealShader/README.md

 Pick `SplatMap Resolution`
    * **32**x - **2048**x, more resolutions can be added in the `Resolution` enum.

-`Use Relative` enables non-power of two resolution for the splat map, based on world bounds to avoid overly stretched mask pixels.
+`Use Relative` enables non-power of two resolution for the `RenderTexture`, based on world bounds to avoid overly stretched mask pixels.
 This will be calculated automatically, keeping the longest edge to selected resolution.

-`Fade Over Time` allows for non-permanent mask drawing - stroke fades from oldest pixel.
-Fade duration will be available if selected.
+`Fade Over Time` allows for non-permanent mask drawing - stroke fades from oldest pixel. `Fade Speed` will be available if selected.

 Add a parent `gameObject` containing all the paintable objects to `World`